progmax/rails-airbnb-clone/README.md

 # Airbnb clone using Rails

-## Tutorial by Leo Trieu
+This project based on tutorial by Leo Trieu from https://code4startup.com/projects/airalien-clone-airbnb-with-ruby-on-rails-bootstrap-jquery-and-paypal
-Visit https://code4startup.com/projects/airalien-clone-airbnb-with-ruby-on-rails-bootstrap-jquery-and-paypal for more info